Schepp/schepp.dev/posts/ad-integration-in-2020.md

 ## Winning the z-Index Wars

-As I wrote in the introductory section a few types of ads tend to break out of their given place and to cover up important site UI like the header or the navigation.
+As mentioned in the introductory section a few types of ads tend to break out of their given place and to cover up important site UI like the header or the navigation.
 Typical candidates are (sticky) skyscrapers flanking the page that extend to the top and bottom of the viewport, ignoring that there might be a header bar that they shouldn't cover.
 Another ad format is the fireplace ad that tries to lay itself all around the content: to the left, to the right and above.
 Covering up navigation leads to people feeling like they lost control over the site.

 And then there are ads which do sit where they are supposed to be but that boast such a high z-index that they will even sit there when you've opened your off-canvas menu and then they'll cover that up, too.
 While there are guidelines by the IAB, the "Interactive Advertising Bureau", on which z-indexes to use as a site owner and which ones to use as an ad creator, seeing what crap comes in over the ad servers makes me have no faith in that standard being applied correctly.
-Which is why I prefer to take things into my own hands.
+Which is why we prefer to take things into our own hands.

 What we noticed was that all those ads that ended up covering up things were accessing `document.body` to append themselves to it.
 That's when we got the idea to patch `document.body`!
 Instead of returning the `<body>` element, we would return a `<div>` that extends over the whole surface of the `<body>` element, but that would come equipped with `z-index: 0`.
 And then those ads would become children of that element instead.
 What seemingly only a few people know is that once a parent of an element is already part of a stacking context child elements cannot stick out higher in the stack than the parent.
 So now even ads with a z-index in the millions range could not go higher than the stacking height of that new element, which was 0.
 We then equipped our header with `z-index: 4` and our off-canvas menus with `z-index: 3` and from that moment on they remained forever uncovered.
 And how did we patch `document.body`?
 With a property getter, supported in all relevant browsers: